William Forster (Australian politician): Parliamentary career

-When responsible government was granted, Forster was elected to the first Legislative Assembly in 1856 as member for United Counties of Murray and St Vincent.
-From 1859 to 1860 he represented Queanbeyan. and, though conservative in tendencies, he opposed the nominee upper house and advocated railway construction on a large scale.
+When responsible government was granted, Forster was elected unopposed to the first Legislative Assembly in 1856 as member for United Counties of Murray and St Vincent.
+From 1859 to 1860 he represented Queanbeyan and, though conservative in tendencies, he opposed the nominee upper house and advocated railway construction on a large scale.
 He did not believe in party government and endeavoured to maintain an independent position but, when the Cowper government was defeated in 1859, he became leader of a ministry which lasted for only a little more than four months.

 Forster won a by-election for East Sydney in May 1861 and in October 1863 was again asked to form a ministry.
 He was unable to do so but became Colonial Secretary in (Sir) James Martin's ministry until February 1865.
 From 1864 to 1869, Forster was member for Hastings.
 Though he had been a bitter opponent of John Robertson he was given a seat in Robertson's first cabinet as Secretary for Lands in October 1868 but retained his portfolio for only three months after Charles Cowper became Premier in January 1870.
 He was member for Queanbeyan from 1869 to 1872, Illawarra from 1872 to 1874 and Murrumbidgee from 1875 to 1876.

 In February 1875, Forster became Colonial Treasurer in Robertson's third ministry and a year later was appointed Agent-General for New South Wales in London.
 After the third Parkes ministry was formed in December 1878, Forster was recalled because of his dispute with Thomas Woolner over his commission for a statue of James Cook for Hyde Park, Sydney, the offence he gave to London society by wearing bushman's clothes and speaking against the federation of Australia.
 He returned to New South Wales, was elected for Gundagai, and was offered and declined the position of Leader of the Opposition.

 Forster was described in his youth as a "sallow, thin, saturnine young gentleman".
 He was not a great orator but was a debater of ability, though his habit of indulging in bitter personalities detracted from the effectiveness of his speeches.
 James Martin once described him as "disagreeable in opposition, insufferable as a supporter, and fatal as a colleague" but, however true that may have been, it was only one side of his character.